pcelis19/MyPodcastApp/my_simple_podcast_app/lib/widgets/README.md

 # Purpose

-Files here should be widgets that do not depend on other widgets.
+Files here should be widgets that do not, or hardly depend on other widgets.

 ```dart
 /// your code